The Dark Crystal: Cast

+Kiran Shah, Mike Edmonds, Peter Burroughs, Malcolm Dixon, Sadie Corré, Deep Roy, Jack Purvis, Gerald Stadden, Mike Cottrell, John Ghavan, Abbie Jones, Natasha Knight, and Lisa Esson are credited as additional performers with Shah providing the stunt body doubles for Jen, Kira, and Aughra.
+Miki Iveria, Patrick Monckton, Sue Weatherby, and Dennen also provide the voices for the Podlings.

 Production

 Development

-Henson's inspiration for the visual aspects of the film came around 1975–76, after he saw an illustration by Leonard B. Lubin in a 1975 edition of Lewis Carroll’s poetry showing crocodiles living in a palace and wearing elaborate robes and jewelry.
+Jim Henson's inspiration for the visual aspects of the film came around 1975–76, after he saw an illustration by Leonard B. Lubin in a 1975 edition of Lewis Carroll's poetry showing crocodiles living in a palace and wearing elaborate robes and jewelry.
 The film's conceptual roots lay in Henson's short-lived The Land of Gorch, which also took place in an alien world with no human characters.
 According to co-director Frank Oz, Henson's intention was to "get back to the darkness of the original Grimms' Fairy Tales", as he believed that it was unhealthy for children to never be afraid.

-Henson formulated his ideas into a 25-page story he entitled The Crystal, which he wrote whilst snowed in at an airport hotel.
+Henson formulated his ideas into a 25-page story he entitled "The Crystal", which he wrote whilst snowed in at an airport hotel.
 Henson's original concept was set in a world called Mithra, a wooded land with talking mountains, walking boulders and animal-plant hybrids.
 The original plot involved a malevolent race called the Reptus group, which took power in a coup against the peaceful Eunaze, led by Malcolm the Wise.
 The last survivor of the Eunaze was Malcolm's son Brian, who was adopted by the Bada, Mithra's mystical wizards.

 This draft contained elements in the final product, including the three races, the two funerals, the quest, a female secondary character, the Crystal, and the reunification of the two races during the Great Conjunction.
 "Mithra" was later abbreviated to "Thra", due to similarities the original name had with an ancient Persian deity.
 The character Kira was also at that point called Dee.

-Most of the philosophical undertones of the film were inspired from Jane Roberts's "Seth Material".
-Henson kept multiple copies of the book Seth Speaks, and insisted that Froud and screenwriter David Odell read it prior to collaborating for the film.
-Odell later wrote that Aughra's line "He could be anywhere then," upon being told by Jen that his Master was dead, could not have been written without having first read Roberts' material.
+Most of the philosophical undertones of the film were inspired by Jane Roberts's collection of writings Seth Material.
+Henson kept multiple copies of Seth Speaks, and insisted that Froud and screenwriter David Odell read it prior to collaborating for the film.
+Odell later wrote that Aughra's line "He could be anywhere then", upon being told by Jen that his Master was dead, could not have been written without having first read Roberts' material.